hckmd/hckmd.github.io/projects/med-dt-article.md

     </p>
     <h2 id="acknowledgements" class="my-3">Acknowledgements</h2>
     <p>
-        We would like to acknowledge our colleagues at the Australian Computing Academy (now part of <a href="https://grokacademy.org" class="site-link" target="_blank">Grok Academy</a>) for their work in planning and developing learning activities for the units, and staff in the School of Social Work and Education at the University of Sydney for their coordination of the program and administrative support.
+        We would like to acknowledge our colleagues at the Australian Computing Academy (now part of <a href="https://grokacademy.org" class="site-link">Grok Academy</a>) for their work in planning and developing learning activities for the units, and staff in the School of Social Work and Education at the University of Sydney for their coordination of the program and administrative support.
     </p>
     <h2 id="references" class="my-3">References</h2>
     <div id="ref-acara" class="my-2">
         [1]: Australian Curriculum Assessment and Reporting Authority.
 2015.
 Australian Curriculum: Digital Technologies.
-(2015) <a href="https://www.australiancurriculum.edu.au/f-10-curriculum/technologies/digital-technologies/" class="site-link" target="_blank">https://www.australiancurriculum.edu.au/f-10-curriculum/technologies/digital-technologies/</a>
+(2015) <a href="https://www.australiancurriculum.edu.au/f-10-curriculum/technologies/digital-technologies/" class="site-link">https://www.australiancurriculum.edu.au/f-10-curriculum/technologies/digital-technologies/</a>
     </div>
     <div id="ref-bell" class="my-2">
         [2]: Tim Bell.
 2021.
 CS unplugged or coding classes? <i>Commun.
 ACM</i> 64, 5 (2021), 25–27.